Agency Adoption Attorney in Peoria, Illinois

 - Verify home study completion and approval.
 Make sure the home study is legally sufficient and does not contain any red flags (unresolved prior allegations, etc.).

 - Review and advise on consent documents.
-Once a birth parent is ready to consent, your attorney checks that the consent form complies with 750 ILCS 50/401: correct witnesses, correct timing, correct acknowledgment of relinquishment of parental rights.
+Once a birth parent is ready to consent, your attorney checks that the consent form complies with 750 ILCS 50/9 and 50/10: correct timing, correct execution, correct acknowledgment of relinquishment of parental rights.
 Any deviation from the statute can invalidate the consent and delay or derail the adoption.

 - Advise on waivers and alternate consents.
-In some cases (e.g., alleged father who cannot be located), a waiver of consent may be appropriate under 750 ILCS 50/402.
+In some cases (e.g., an alleged father who cannot be located or who never registered with the Putative Father Registry), consent may not be required at all (750 ILCS 50/8; 50/12.1).
 Your attorney ensures all procedural requirements are met.

 - Manage birth parent information.
 Your attorney ensures that proper notice is given to all required parties (birth parents, alleged father, etc.) as mandated by statute.